ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Broadcaster-Py.rst

     t.child_frame_id = self.turtlename

 Here we copy the information from the 3D turtle pose into the 3D transform.
+However, as the turtle only exists in 2D, we get x and y translation coordinates from the message, and set the z coordinate to 0.
+In addition to that the turtle can only rotate around one axis and this why we only want to rotate about the z axis and set rotation in x and y to 0.

 .. code-block:: python